Alb-O/imp/docs/src/examples/basic-import.md

 ## Filtering

+When you don't want to import everything:

 ```nix
 let imp = inputs.imp.withLib lib; in
 {
   imports = [ (imp.filter (lib.hasInfix "/services/") ./modules) ];
 }
 ```

+This imports only modules under `modules/services/`.